End of the road signage

 When cash flow is tight or a shiny new gadget is on the wishlist, many small businesses wonder whether they’ll be approved for finance.

-Most business loans require collateral to secure against the loan, meaning that if you default on your loan, your lender will take that collateral and use it to cover any losses incurred.
-Collateral often takes the form of a property, vehicle, or piece of equipment.
+Most business loans require collateral, meaning that if you default, your lender will take the asset you offered up and use it to cover any losses incurred.

 That’s where unsecured business loans come in.
 Let’s look at how they work, and more importantly, how they could help boost your business.